k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Note **that the [Sync method](/articles/14_sync_LU_instance/04_sync_methods.md) LU property is set by default to None**, i.e. each LUI (Reference table) is synced only once.
 You need to edit this property in order to enable a recurring sync of the Reference table from the source environment.

-### Step 2 - Populate trnRefList Translation
+### Step 2 - Populate RefList MTable Object

-The list of Reference tables available for TDM tasks is populated in the [trnRefList](04_fabric_tdm_library.md#trnreflist) translation object.
-Populate the **trnRefList** with the list of available Reference tables for each LU.
+The list of Reference tables available for TDM tasks is populated in the [RefList](04_fabric_tdm_library.md#reflist) MTable object.
+Populate the **RefList** with the list of available Reference tables for each LU.
 The following settings should be populated for each record:

 - **lu_name** - populated by the LU name to enable a selection of the related Reference table in a TDM task based on the task's LUs.

-- **ID** - populated by an auto increment number.
+- **ID** - populated by an auto-increment number.

 - **reference_table_name** - populated by the Reference table in the source environment.